strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 We'll use the default Kafka cluster configuration with modified authentication settings.

-OAuth 2.0 authentication is activated by specifying `oauth` as type.
+OAuth 2.0 authentication is activated by specifying `oauth` as the type.
-We need to store Client Secret to Kubernetes as a Kubernetes Secret.
+We need to store the Client Secret in Kubernetes as a Kubernetes `Secret`.

 Let's use a Bash feature that allows us to by-pass history if prefixing command with a space: